tuomount/Open-Realms-of-Stars/README.md

  * All ships are designed based on currently available technology
  * AI does not cheat and each AI is trying to make their own realm as strong as possible
  * 3 Difficulty levels to choose for each AI realm.
+ * If two realms are in alliance they win the game together.
+ * Multiple ways to win the game:
+    * Military victory, Conquer over half of home worlds
+    * Diplomatic victory, Win diplomatic voting for Secretary of Galaxy
+    * Cultural victory, gain most culture and spread it over the galaxy
+    * Science victory, build planet with highest technological achievements
+    * Population victory, At least half of the whole galaxy population is yours
+    * Ascension victory, Find your way to ascend your space race into higher being
+    * Score victory, Have most of the score at end of the game
  * Turn based space combat
  * Planets can conquered with troops and bombs
  * Mod support for custom governments, space races, speeches, space ship images and space ship bridges